team2059/THUMS/README.md

 # THUMS
 **The Hitchhikers' Utility Management System**

-A modular framework for hosting web applications.
+A modular framework for running web applications.
 _ _ _

 ##Getting Started